 If you just remove the lid it will of course lower the height of the washing machine but with the following consequences –

-- Expose a possibility for small fingers to touch electrical parts if there is a gap
+2: It may create a dangerous possibility for small fingers to touch electrical parts if there is a gap.

 Removing the feet

 Removing the feet, which should just screw out will reduce the height of a washing machine.
 However, the feet do 3 jobs.
 They stop the washing machine scratching the floor, they help keep it from sliding around, and they allow you to make the washing machine level if the floor is uneven.
 If you take them off you may have other problems.

 Here’s one tip (from Joe M in the comments).
 If the feet have locking nuts on the thread unscrew the feet and take off the locking nut.
 Refit the feet and screw all the way down.
 This should allow the feet to be screwed in 4 or 5 mm further.